Paul-Mad/BankistApp/README.md

 What to do next:
 - Recreate the project using React
 - Implement ES6 Classes to the project
-- Creat user account feature
+- Create user account feature

 DEMO: